PaddlePaddle/models/scheduled_sampling/README.en.md

-Run these examples of programs in this directory require PaddlePaddle v0.10.0 .
-If your PaddlePaddle installation is lower than this requirement, please follow the instructions in the [installation documentation](http://www.paddlepaddle.org/docs/develop/documentation/zh/build_and_install/pip_install_cn.html) to update the PaddlePaddle version.
+The program under this directory depends on PaddlePaddle v0.10.0 or upper. update it following this [instruction](http://www.paddlepaddle.org/docs/develop/documentation/zh/build_and_install/pip_install_cn.html)  if your PaddlePaddle version is lower.

 ---